 There are certain medical conditions that the SSA determines a presumptive disability.
 If you have one of these conditions, the SSA will give you up to six months of benefits while your application is still in the process of being officially approved.
 Some of these conditions include:

 Although Social Security cards never expire, they can be very tricky to replace if you lose it.
-With GOV+, you can replace or change the information on your Social Security card without leaving your home.
+With us, you can replace or change the information on your Social Security card without leaving your home.
 Our smart, patented technology combined with our stellar customer service team can simplify the process.
 Just answer a few questions and we will mail all the paperwork right to your door so you can leave the crowds, long lines, and worries behind.
+Simplify the process and apply for a social security card online with GOV+.